WordPress-Coding-Standards/rfcs/0000-template.md

 # Handbook Content

-Everything in this section should be _word-for-word_ what is proposed to go into the handbook - code examples, explanation of how WordPress Core may differ from usage of the feature etc. Keep it concise and readable.
+Everything in this section should be _word-for-word_ what is proposed to go into the handbook - code examples, explanation of how WordPress Core may differ from usage of the feature etc. Include a section title or what section of the handbook this should go into if it should be added to an existing section.
+Keep it concise and readable.

 # Unresolved questions